adriaaula/dada2_guidelines/README.md

 The script also writes a file to track reads through the pipeline.
 If you see a big drop in reads in some step, maybe something went wrong.

+In the same script, you can run multiple runs separately, which will be joined in the following step.
+Remeber that it is necessary to process each run individually since error distribution is different for each sequencing run.

 ## 2 - Merge runs & add taxonomy

 In some cases, our dataset is splitted into multiple sequencing runs.